OpenNebula/one/stage/share/README.md

     $ git commit -m'appstage: added context package version 3.6.1'
     $ git push

-These packages will be used for the apptools package generation.
+These packages will be used for the oneapps package generation.